 HOME and County funds will be used to provide gap financing for several projects in FY24.
-The County anticipates completing settlement and construction commencing on at least three projects including (i) the new development of Eagle Park, a 120-unit senior/family project located in Hanover; (ii) the rehabilitation of Morris Blum, of an existing 154-unit public housing senior community, in the City of Annapolis; and (iii) the redevelopment project called Heritage Homes, which entails combining the rehabilitation of two existing age-restricted Public Housing communities: Glen Square, a 127 unit property and Stoney Hill, a 55 unit property.
+The County anticipates completing settlement and construction commencing on at least three projects including (i) the new development of Eagle Park, a 120-unit senior/family project located in Hanover; (ii) the rehabilitation of Morris Blum, of an existing 154-unit public housing senior community in the City of Annapolis; and (iii) the redevelopment project called Heritage Homes, which entails combining the rehabilitation of two existing age-restricted Public Housing communities: Glen Square, a 127-unit property and Stoney Hill, a 55-unit property.

-Additionally, the County is in the early stages of underwriting several additional projects which have received an allocation of State LIHTC financing but are in an earlier stage of development including (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of Eagle Park, a 120-unit senior/family project located in Hanover; and (iii) the development of Villages at Little Patuxent, a 78-unit senior/family project in Gambrills.
+Additionally, the County is in the early stages of underwriting several additional projects which have received an allocation of State LIHTC financing but are in an earlier stage of development, including: (i) the development of Blue Oaks at North Odenton Apartments, a 150-unit family project in Odenton; (ii) the development of The Willows, a 58 unit family project located in Annapolis; and (iii) the development of Villages at Little Patuxent, a 78-unit senior project in Gambrills.

-The County is also working with affordable housing developers purchasing and/or refinancing existing older properties in order to ensure they continue to offer quality affordable housing to lower income residents.
-This includes (i) Villages at Marley Station, a 757- unit family project in Glen Burnie, (ii) Bates Senior Apartments, a 71-unit senior project in Annapolis, and (iii) College Parkway, a 167-unit project in Annapolis.
-ACDS, on behalf of the County, will analyze the need for refinancing the properties and work with project owners to preserve and maintain the existing rental housing stock.
+The County will continue to work with affordable housing developers refinancing existing older properties to ensure they are preserved and continue to offer quality affordable housing to lower income residents.
+This includes: (i) Villages at Marley Station, a 757-unit family project in Glen Burnie; and (ii) Bates Senior Apartments, a 71-unit senior project in Annapolis.